 If your dog needs to be fed a low sodium diet, you should consider the products that will be discussed in this list.

-First, here is a summary of the top three foods.
+First, here is a summary of the top five foods.

 Continue reading the article if you want to learn more about low sodium foods for dogs.

 Best: Royal Canin